hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api.md

 * API Name & Description

-  * Provides short description of the objective for this API with the supported HTTP request method (POST, GET, DELETE, PATCH, PUT etc).
+  * Provides a short description of the objective for this API with the supported HTTP request method (POST, GET, DELETE, PATCH, PUT etc).
 * API Path

   * Provides the detailed URL path as the end-point to issue the API call.
-Note that the user must add the base path URL to extend this path to the correct resource end-point.
+Note that the user must add the base path URL to extend this path to the correct resource.
 * API Parameter

-  * Allows the client to input information such as the object for manipulation, select a filter to limit the returned objects, and other purposes.
+  * Allows the client to input information, such as the object for manipulation, select a filter to limit the returned objects, and other purposes.
 * API Data/Body/Payload

   * This is the data passed along in a different part of the REST API request, usually associated with HTTP method such as POST/PATCH/PUT.
 * API Response

-  * Provides detail response information on the result of the particular API and may include more data in JSON format.
+  * Provides detailed response information on the result of the particular API and may include more data in JSON format.
 * API Error Codes

   * Provides the result of the execution of the API, returning either good or error, along with the error message due to incorrect or unauthorized API call.